-A small-group lodge safari, from Windhoek through Namibia, Botswana and Zimbabwe, ending in Victoria Falls – 15 Days
+A small-group lodge safari, from Victoria Falls through Botswana & Zimbabwe ending in Maun – 15 Days

 Victoria Falls – Victoria Falls has been called “the greatest known curtain of falling water” and it is a truly spectacular site to see.
 Victoria Falls borders on Zambia and Zimbabwe and can be viewed from vast distances from both sides.
 Columns of spray can be felt from miles away as 546 million cubic meters of water per minute plummet over the edge.

 Chobe National Park – Chobe National Park is well known for the beautiful Savuti region, a definite highlight on our safari in Botswana.
 On our Chobe National Park safari, you will experience one of many natural phenomena, such as witnessing one of the largest elephant herds in the world, or possibly the annual zebra migration.

 Hwange National Park – Situated on the main road between Bulawayo and the world famous Victoria Falls, Hwange National Park boasts a tremendous selection of wildlife and over 100 species of birds.
 Hwange carries 105 mammal species, including 19 large herbivores and eight large carnivores.
 The big five can all be found in Hwange, as well as many other predators.